-- Strong market position.
-We are currently the leading operator on the Helsinki-Tallinn route, with a market share of approximately 43 percent of passengers during the financial year ended August 31, 2005.
-On the routes between Sweden and Estonia, we had a market share of more than 90 percent of all passenger ferry traffic.
-We are currently the only company to provide regular daily service between Stockholm and Tallinn and between Kapellskär and Paldiski.
-Furthermore, during the financial year ended August 31, 2005, we had a market share of approximately 45 percent of the ro-ro cargo traffic between Finland and Estonia and approximately 95 percent between Sweden and Estonia. - High-quality, flexible fleet.
+• Strong market position.
+We are currently the leading operator on the Helsinki-Tallinn route, with a market share of approximately 43 per cent of passengers during the financial year ended August 31, 2005.
+On the routes between Sweden and Estonia, we had a market share of more than 90 per cent of all passenger ferry traffic.
+We are currently the only company to provide regular daily service between Stockholm and Tallinn, between Kapellskär and Paldiski and regular service between Riga and Stockholm.
+Furthermore, during the financial year ended August 31, 2005, we had a market share of approximately 45 per cent of the ro-ro cargo traffic between Finland and Estonia and approximately 95 per cent between Sweden and Estonia.
+In addition, we have a strong market position on the route between Finland and Germany.
+We are also the leading operator between Helsinki and Stockholm and Stockholm/Kapellskär (please see detailed info in section "Silja Overview").

+• High-quality, flexible fleet.
 As a result of our ongoing investment and fleet renewal program, we currently deploy some of the most advanced cruise ferries in the Northern Baltic Sea region.
-In particular, we believe that our cruise vessels Romantika and Victoria I, with their state-of-the-art facilities and quality onboard services, have set a new benchmark for travel standards in the Northern Baltic Sea region.
-The program is set to continue with the delivery of the New Cruise Ferry, scheduled for the spring of 2006, and the introduction of the two recently ordered high-speed ro-pax ferries, scheduled for delivery in 2007 and 2008.
+In particular, we believe that our cruise vessels Romantika, Victoria I and brand new Galaxy, with their state-of-the-art facilities and quality onboard services, have set a new benchmark for travel standards in the Northern Baltic Sea region.
+The program is set to continue with the delivery of the new cruise ferry (sister vessel of Galaxy), scheduled for 2008, and the introduction of the two recently ordered high-speed ro-pax ferries, scheduled for delivery in 2007 and 2008.
 All of our passenger ferries are equipped with a car/cargo deck, where cars, buses, trucks and trailers can be loaded while passengers are boarding.
 Combining passenger traffic with cargo tonnage also allows for more frequent cargo departures and mitigates the effect of the seasonality of passenger traffic.